mosaicml/composer/docs/source/trainer/logging.rst

 .. testcode::

-    from typing import Any, dict, Optional
+    from typing import Any, Optional

     from composer.loggers.logger_destination import LoggerDestination
     from composer.core.time import Timestamp